Paula Ben-Gurion: Marriage to David Ben-Gurion

 In the early 1930s, the family moved into a newly-built house in Tel Aviv.
 They all stayed in a single room, while Paula rented the other rooms out to families on holiday in the city.
-In May 1935, Paula discovered that, over the previous four years, her husband had been having an affair with Rega Klapholz during his trips to Europe; she forced him to end the relationship after Klapholz arrived in Palestine.
+In May 1935, Paula discovered that, over the previous four years, her husband had been having an affair with a woman named Rega Klapholz during his trips to Europe; she forced him to end the relationship after Klapholz arrived in Palestine.
 In August 1935, Paula was delegated to the Nineteenth Zionist Congress in Lucerne; she set sail along with Rachel Yanait Ben-Zvi, Dov Hoz, Abba Hushi, Berl Katznelson, Golda Meir and David Remez, with whom she spearheaded an initiative to establish a shipping company under the Jewish Agency.
 Following the congress, Paula and her husband settled in rural Switzerland.
 Her husband attempted to reconcile with her, but she did not enjoy the location as much as him and did not join him on his walks through the mountains.
 In August 1937, Paula attended the Twentieth Zionist Congress in Basel, where she clashed with Chaim Weizmann over his disrespect towards her husband.
 By the late 1930s, Paula shared her husband's interests in their correspondence with each other.

 Following the outbreak of World War II and the Battle of France in 1940, Paula's husband wrote to her of his hope in the governments of Britain and the United States to win the war against Nazi Germany.
 He frequently praised British prime minister Winston Churchill in his letters to her during this period.
-During the war, Paula's son Amos was wounded while serving in the Jewish Brigade and was hospitalized in Liverpool, where he fell in love with a Manx nurse.
+During the war, Paula's son Amos was wounded while serving in the Jewish Brigade and was hospitalised in Liverpool, where he fell in love with a Manx nurse.
 Paula objected to her son marrying a gentile and attempted to pressure him not to go through with it, but the wedding went ahead despite her protests in 1946.
 Paula was incensed when her husband welcomed their new daughter-in-law into the family and helped her emigrate to Palestine.